d3vilh/raspberry-gateway/README.md

          * `ovpn_client_enable: false` or `true` - **disabled** or enabled OpenVPN Client installation.
          * Put your OpenVPN connection profile `*.ovpn` into `openvpn-client` directory before installation and update its name in `ovpn_client_cert: "example-client.opvn"` option before installation.
          * `ovpn_client_secret: ""` - filename with your OpenVPN connection profile user and password if you have any.
-         * `ovpn_client_allowed_subnet: "192.168.0.0/24" ` - Your local subnet that you want to access via OpenVPN Client container.
+         * `ovpn_client_allowed_subnet: "192.168.0.0/24" ` - Your local subnet from which you want to access qBitTorrent web-ui when VPN Client connection is active.

       * **WireGuard Server**
          * `wireguard_server_enable: false` or `true` - **disabled** or enabled WireGuard Server installation.